chanzuckerberg/fogg/docs/TUTORIAL.md

     A terraform/staging directory has been creaded with a few files in it, but nowhere to put terraform files yet– those go in components which are nested in envs.
 So let's create a component–

-1. create vpc?
+1. create server component
-1. create component
+1. create database component
 1. create prod
 1. refactor to module
 1. create module